azavea/azavea-branding-guide/communication/01-index.md

 permalink: /communication/

 title: Overview
 description: Includes information on objectives, etiquette, and procedures related to writing for Azavea.
-Our audience is frequently technologists for civic, social and environmental good or geospatial software developers.

 ---

-Whether you are writing a blog post, social media post on behalf of an Azavea account, this section has you covered.
+Whether you're writing a blog post, social media post, or other marketing copy on behalf of an Azavea account, this section has you covered.